nosyntax-io/nosyntax-foundation/README.md

 <div align="center">
   <h3 align="center">NoSyntax Foundation For Android</h3>
   <p align="center">
-    Foundation Used by NoSyntax App Builder
+    Template used as a foundation in the NoSyntax app builder.
     <br />
-    <a href="https://github.com/aelrahmanashraf/nosyntax-android-template"><strong>Explore Demo »</strong></a>
+    <a href="https://github.com/aelrahmanashraf/nosyntax-foundation-android"><strong>Explore Demo »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/aelrahmanashraf/nosyntax-android-template/issues">Report Bug</a>
+    <a href="https://github.com/aelrahmanashraf/nosyntax-foundation-android/issues">Report Bug</a>
     ·
-    <a href="https://github.com/aelrahmanashraf/nosyntax-android-template/issues">Request Feature</a>
+    <a href="https://github.com/aelrahmanashraf/nosyntax-foundation-android/issues">Request Feature</a>
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Foundation template in Android designed for [nosyntax.io][nosyntax-url], a no-code app builder.
+Foundation Android template designed for [nosyntax.io][nosyntax-url], a no-code app builder.
 If you're a seasoned developer curious about the technical workings of this service, feel free to dive in.
 For non-technical enthusiasts, give our builder a try and save valuable time.

-Here are the reasons to use the nosyntax's builder:
+Reasons to use nosyntax's builder:
 * **No-Code Development:** Create apps effortlessly with nosyntax, no coding required.
 * **Easy Customization:** Personalize your app easily with an intuitive interface.
 * **Quick Prototyping:** Swiftly prototype and iterate using nosyntax's modular architecture.